 CO2 EOR operations provide considerable economic and environmental benefits.
-The economic benefits of CO2 EOR include the creation of jobs due to investments required to implement and operate a CO2 EOR project, along with tax payments to local governments.
-Our CO2 EOR operations provide an environmentally responsible method of utilizing CO2 for the primary purpose of oil recovery that also results in the incidental underground storage of CO2 while also making our nation more energy secure.
+The economic benefits of CO, EOR include the creation of jobs due to investments required to implement and operate a CO, EOR project, along with tax payments to local governments.
+Our CO, EOR operations provide an environmentally responsible method of utilizing CO2 for the primary purpose of oil recovery that also results in the associated underground storage of CO, while also making our nation more energy secure.

-^{}In this section any references to "Denbury," "our" or "we" refers to Denbury Onshore, LLC, or in case of references to CO2 pipeline infrastructure, an affiliate of Denbury Onshore, LLC.
+In this section any references to "Denbury," "our" or "we" refers to Denbury Onshore, LLC, or in case of references to CO, pipeline infrastructure, an affiliate of Denbury Onshore, LLC.